 No fine or penalty will result from not returning seeds (although we hope that you do!).
 After the seeds are returned, they will be collected and inventoried by Duluth Public Library staff and volunteers.

-While this policy may lead to a marginal annual loss of seeds each year, the focus of the Seed Lending Library is not to maintain a steady seed stock, but rather to encourage gardening and the consumption of fresh fruits and vegetables.
-Realize that the returned seeds have been grown by amateurs, and that there is no guarantee of 100% germination or of absolute varietal purity.
+While this policy may lead to a marginal annual loss of seeds each year, the focus of the Seed Library is not to maintain a steady seed stock, but rather to encourage gardening and the consumption of fresh fruits and vegetables.
+Realize that the returned seeds have been grown by amateurs and that there is no guarantee of 100% germination or of absolute varietal purity.
 The seed has been produced in good faith and spirit by friends and neighbors interested in connecting their community to food and seeds.

 Who are the partners behind the Seed Library?

-The Duluth Seed Library was conceived by the Duluth Public Library and Institute for a Sustainable Future, and includes organizational and volunteer support from the Duluth Community Garden Program, the St. Louis County Master Gardeners and other volunteer community members.
+The Duluth Seed Library was conceived by the Duluth Public Library and Institute for a Sustainable Future and includes organizational and volunteer support from the Duluth Community Garden Program, the St. Louis County Master Gardeners and other volunteer community members.
 The Seed Library received a grant for the 2014/2015 growing season from the University of Minnesota's Regional Sustainable Development Partnership.

-What seeds will be available?
+What seeds are available?